Sausage, Corn Bread and Chestnut Dressing

 Spread the corn bread and white bread out on a baking sheet.
 Toast in the oven until light golden brown and dry to the touch, about 20 minutes.
 Set aside.

-In a sauté pan over medium heat, brown the sausage, stirring and crumbling with a fork, until cooked through, about 10 minutes.
+In a sauté pan over medium heat, brown the sausage, stirring and crumbling with a spatula, until cooked through, about 10 minutes.
 Transfer to a large bowl.

 Return the pan to medium heat.
-Add the olive oil to the accumulated fat in the pan, if needed.
+Add the olive oil to the accumulated fat in the pan.
 Add the onion and celery and sauté, stirring occasionally, until soft and translucent, 5 to 7 minutes.
 Season with salt and pepper.
 Transfer to the bowl with the sausage.
 Add the corn bread and white bread, the chestnuts, herbs and stock.
-Season with salt and pepper and stir gently to combine.
+Season with salt and pepper and toss gently to combine.

-Transfer the dressing to the prepared gratin pan, cover with aluminum foil and bake for 35 to 40 minutes.
-Remove the foil and continue baking until browned and crispy, 35 to 40 minutes more.
+Transfer the dressing to the prepared dish, cover with aluminum foil and bake for 35 to 40 minutes.
+Remove the foil and continue baking until browned and crispy, about 40 minutes more.
 Serves 10 to 12.